LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 ```
 Expected response from Elasticsearch:

-Elasticsearch returns a 400-error along with cause of the error in the response body.
-This HTTP status starts with a 4, meaning that there was a client error with the request sent.
+Elasticsearch returns a 400-error along with the cause of the error in the response body.
+This HTTP status starts with a 4, meaning that something isn't quite right with the request sent.

 ![image](https://user-images.githubusercontent.com/60980933/126010686-324d860f-f532-4432-81f3-71894a19ee6c.png)

-If you look at the response, Elasticsearch lists the error type(line 5) as "parsing_exception" and the reason(line 6) as "[multi_match] malformed query, expected [END_OBJECT] but found [FIELD_NAME]"
+If you look at the response, Elasticsearch lists the error type(line 5) as "parsing_exception" and the reason(line 6) as "[multi_match] malformed query, expected [END_OBJECT] but found [FIELD_NAME]."

 ### Cause of Error 5

-This error is occuring because the parameter type phrase was placed outside of the multi_match query.
+This error is occuring because the parameter type:phrase was placed outside of the multi_match query.

-Move the type parameter phrase up a line as shown below and move the comma from line 10 to line x and send the request:
+Move the type parameter up a line and move the comma from line 10 to line 9 and send the request:
 ```
 GET news_headlines/_search
 {